eduairet/alchemy-university/ethereum-developer-bootcamp/smart-contracts.md

     -   `internal` - only this contract along with its inheritance chain can call
     -   `private` - only this contract can call
 -   You can create two different functions with the same name if they have different parameters
+-   `selfdestruct()`
+    -   Clears the bytecode og the contract
+    -   Makes interaction with the contract impossible unless a [`CREATE2`](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1014.md) opcode is used to re-deploy the same address
+    -   It's a good practice to lock this function from bad actors, like limiting it's use just for the owner

 ## Smart Contract Communication